-Modern Slavery Act 2015
+Modern Slavery Act

 Slavery and human trafficking statement

-This statement is made pursuant to section 54(6) of the Modern Slavery Act 2015 and sets out the steps that Berry Bros. & Rudd has and continues to take to ensure modern slavery and human trafficking is not taking place within its business or supply chain.
+This statement is made pursuant to section 54(6) of the Modern Slavery Act 2015 and sets out the steps that Berry Bros. & Rudd has taken and continues to take to ensure modern slavery and human trafficking is not taking place within its business or supply chain.

 Berry Bros. & Rudd is Britain's oldest wine and spirit merchant, having traded from the same premises since 1698.
 Today the company also has a wine school and exclusive fine wine and dining venues.
-We are the parent company of the Berry Bros. & Rudd group (Group).
-The Group has over 350 employees worldwide and operates in the UK, Japan, Singapore and Hong Kong.
+We are the parent company of the Berry Bros. & Rudd Group (Group).
+The Group has more than 350 employees worldwide and operates in the UK, Japan, Singapore and Hong Kong.

-- Wine and sourcing: Berry Bros. & Rudd buys wines from third party suppliers in the UK and around the world.
+- Wine and sourcing: we buy wines from third-party suppliers in the UK and around the world.

-- Marketing and sales: Berry Bros. & Rudd markets and sells its products via its own dedicated marketing and sales teams and through appointed distributors and agents.
+- Marketing and sales: we market and sell our products via our own dedicated marketing and sales teams and through appointed distributors and agents.

 PLANNING HOW WE ASSESS & MANAGE RISK

-- Identify and assess potential risk areas in our supply chains.
+- Ensure our staff can identify and assess potential risk areas in our supply chains;

-- Mitigate the risk of slavery and human trafficking occurring in our supply chains.
+- Mitigate the risk of slavery and human trafficking occurring in our supply chains;

-- Monitor the potential risk areas in our supply chains.
+- Monitor the potential risk areas in our supply chains;

 - Protect whistle blowers.